On the flat cohomology of binary norm forms: The class set of the norm torus

 \begin{proof} Since $H^1_\fl(\Z_p,\N_p)$ embeds into $H^1(\Q_p,N_p)$ for any prime $p$ by~\eqref{embedding of local N}, the $\Z$-group scheme $\N$ admits the exact sequence~\eqref{Nis short right exact}, in which the terms are abelian groups as $\N$ is commutative.
-The pointed set $\text{Cl}_\iy(\N)$ is bijective to the first Nisnevich cohomology set $H^1_{\text{Nis}}(\Z,\N)$ (cf.~\cite[I.~Theorem~2.8]{Nis}), which is a subgroup of $H^1_\fl(\Z,\N)$ because any Nisnevich cover is flat.
+The pointed set $\text{Cl}_\iy(\N)$ is in bijection with the first Nisnevich cohomology set $H^1_{\text{Nis}}(\Z,\N)$ (cf.~\cite[I.~Theorem~2.8]{Nis}), which is a subgroup of $H^1_\fl(\Z,\N)$ because any Nisnevich cover is flat.
 Hence the first map is an embedding.
-As $k/\Q$ is abelian, at any prime $p$ the local Artin reciprocity law (cf. \cite[I.~Theorem~1.1]{Mil}) implies that:
+Since $k/\Q$ has prime degree and so is necessarily abelian, at any prime $p$ the local Artin reciprocity law implies that